dev-pm07/java-wordle/README.md

-# The New York Times' famous game "Wordle" in Java.
+# The New York Times' Famous Game "Wordle" in Java.

 > ### Description
 >